astropy/pyvo/docs/pyvo/data_access.rst

 >>> len(spectra)
 36

-See the :py:attr:`pyvo.ssa.SSAQuery.format` for a full enumeration of the special format values.
+See the :py:attr:`pyvo.dal.ssa.SSAQuery.format` for a full enumeration of the special format values.

 Just like searching for images, you can iterate through your results